About That Winnie The Pooh Tattoo I Got When I Was 16

 Advertisement

-Thanks to the internet and another adult friend who loved the creatures of the Hundred Acre Woods just as much as I did, I did a deep dive into the larger themes and meanings behind Winnie the Pooh.
-It all started when the fan theory started floating around that Christopher Robin’s friends in woods represented the seven deadly sins.
+Thanks to the internet and another adult friend who loved the creatures of the Hundred Acre Wood just as much as I did, I did a deep dive into the larger themes and meanings behind Winnie the Pooh.
+It all began when the fan theory started floating around that Christopher Robin’s friends in the woods represented the seven deadly sins.
 Pooh represented gluttony, and I was triggered.
-I’ve battled an eating disorder that many people have mistook for the same thing.
+I’ve battled an eating disorder that many people have mistaken for the same thing.
 That led me to a separate fan theory that each character represents a different mental disorder, with Pooh’s involving food.
-From there, the comparisons between the fictional bear and I felt more meaningful than ever, especially since I felt like I needed them so much.
+From there, the comparisons between the fictional bear and me felt more meaningful than ever, especially since I felt like I needed them so much.

 You only need to do a quick google search of “Winnie the Pooh quotes” to see how the words written by creator A. A. Milne serve as digestible self-help advice.
-The themes of love, friendships, confidence, and even spiritual growth have served as an inspiration.
-I will find no shame if I’m the only single adult at the theater to see Goodbye Christopher Robin this weekend.
+The themes of love, friendships, confidence, and even spiritual growth are an inspiration.
+I will find no shame if I’m the only single adult at the cinema to see Goodbye Christopher Robin this weekend.
 And I think I have the perfect idea to get my tattoo fixed and improved, not covered.

 Advertisement